 Issues with friends, bullying, isolation, feeling left out

 It’s so much easier sometimes to get by in life using the same old coping mechanisms.
 We know how to cope and get on with life and that’s how most of us live.
 But why cope with life when you could live fully, with more energy and vitality?
 Life will constantly throw things at us; having the resilience to respond with equanimity and clarity is what determines our well-being.

-Sharing your stresses in a group, even the daily small frustrations, can be profoundly helpful; it can often bring new perspectives to help you see your situation a new light, bringing new solutions and connection with the other group members.
+Sharing your stresses in a group, even the daily small frustrations, can be profoundly supportive; it can often bring new perspectives to help you see your situation a new light, bringing new solutions and connections with the group members.